Why Make an Astrolabe in Your Classroom?

 Ask your students to help each other.
 I will still have students who come up to me asking how to tie a knot!
 Enlist your other students to help you out with students who may not know what to do.

-I only have one hole puncher, so I put it at our reading table and just had students come up and use it, one-by-one when they were ready.
+I only have one hole puncher, so I put it at our reading table and just had students come up and use it, one by one, when they were ready.
 I like doing this as opposed to passing it around because

-A: some students may not be ready to start using it
+A: Some students may not be ready to start using it.

-B: it sometimes gets lost
+B: It sometimes gets lost.

 How to Use the Paper Astrolabe at Home